-Cinnamon Pass is a high mountain pass at an elevation of 3.853m (12,640ft) above the sea level, located in San Juan County, Colorado, USA.
-The pass lies within the San Juan National Forest.
+Cinnamon Pass is a high mountain pass at an elevation of 3.853m (12,640ft) above the sea level, located in San Juan County, in the U.S. state of Colorado.

 Can you drive to Cinnamon Pass in Colorado?

 The road to the summit is called Cinnamon Pass Road.
 It’s a moderately easy 4WD road with a length of 19.5 miles (31 km).
 It's one of the highest roads of Colorado.
 The Cinnamon Pass Road, one of Colorado's most scenic offroad drives, is part of the historic Alpine Loop.
 The other half of the loop is Engineer Pass Road.
 This long climb on narrowing shelf road is primarily used for off road driving and it’s accessible from May until October.

 Located within San Juan National Forest, to drive this trail, start from Lake City, and travel south on highway 149, following the signs to County Road 30, Cinnamon Pass and Lake San Cristobal.
 This trail starts past the lake on the other side.
 It’s required a high-clearance 4-wheel-drive vehicle.
 It’s usually open from late May through October, depending on snow depths and damage from spring run-off.